The Complete Disney Villains List 2025: Names and Fun Facts Too

 The actor who voiced Amos, Jack Albertson also played Grandpa Joe in the original Willie Wonka And The Chocolate Factory.
 Another little known fact?
 Amos Slade was named after a Christian rock band.

-Horned King
+Horned King From The Black Cauldron

-The Horned King is the villain in the 1985 Disney film, The Black Cauldron.
+The Horned King is the villain in the 1985 film, The Black Cauldron.
 His ultimate goal is to find the cauldron and use its power to set loose the Cauldron Born, an army of immortal warriors.

 Fun Fact

 The Horned King is one of Disney’s more serious villains.
 Unlike many other Disney villains, he never cracks a joke in the film and maintains his evil attitude in every situation.
-He was also the first Disney villain to die in a movie since Malificent.
+He was also the first villain to die in a movie since Malificent.

 Fun Fact